reeveci/step-reeve-cli/README.md

-# Reeve CI / CD - Reeve CLI Pipeline Step
+# Reeve CI / CD - Pipeline Step: Reeve CLI

 This is a [Reeve](https://github.com/reeveci/reeve) step for controlling a Reeve server using reeve-cli.